Lex Scantinia: Prosecutions

 Although the law remained on the books, it had been largely ignored until Domitian began to enforce it as part of his broad program of judicial reform.
 The crackdown on public morals included sexual offenses such as adultery and illicit sex (incestum) with a Vestal, and several men from both the senatorial and equestrian order were condemned under the Lex Scantinia.

 Quintilian refers to a fine of 10,000 sesterces for committing stuprum with a freeborn male, sometimes construed as referring to the Lex Scantinia, though the law is not named in the passage.

-History of the law
+Name

 A Roman law (lex, plural leges) was typically named after the official who proposed it, and never after a defendant.
 In 227 or 226 BC, Gaius Scantinius Capitolinus was put on trial for sexually molesting the son of Marcus Claudius Marcellus; a certain irony would attend the Lex Scantinia if in fact he had been its proposer.
 It may be that a relative of Scantinius Capitolinus proposed the law in a display of probity to disassociate the family name from the crime.
 The law has also been dated to 216 BC, when a Publius Scantinius was pontifex, or 149 BC.
 The earliest direct mention of it occurs in 50 BC, in the correspondence of Cicero, and it appears not at all in the Digest.